leggsimon/seekr_mobile_app/README.md

 I want to be able to be endorsed by a company I have worked for, so that future employers can see my skills.
 ```

+## Future Features

+  * Being able to endorse employees for the work the had done for you, similar to LinkedIn endorsements
+  * Add location data for employees showing distance from the job.